jscoobyced/webpack-processor-notifier/README.md

 A plugin to notify of the success or failure of a webpack build.
 It allows to be passed as processor.
 When using the ```optimize-css-assets-webpack-plugin``` I couldn't get the ```webpack-build-notifier``` to work on CSS errors.
 It seems this plugin doesn't call the proper error callback (or one of it's dependencies).
+The notification uses [node-notifier](https://www.npmjs.com/package/node-notifier "NPM Node Notifier"), you can refer to it for the configuration of icons and sounds.

 ## Using it directly

 You can use this plugin as a build success/failure notifier.
-Configure it in your ```webpack.config.js```:
+Configure it in your ```webpack.config.js``` (below is for a MS Windows machine):

 ```js
 const WebpackProcessorNotifier = require('webpack-processor-notifier');